-Basic Knowledge Back to basics: What's a printed circuit board?
+Basic Knowledge - PCB What's a printed circuit board (PCB)?

 Much of the technology we use daily would not be possible without the invention of the printed circuit board (PCB).
-Not only did the PCB make it possible to downsize electronic equipment, but they also made the manufacture of powerful circuitry more cost effective.
-Today, PCBs are found everywhere—and while their physical characteristics vary enormously, they still conform to a few basic design principles.
+Not only did the printed circuit board make it possible to downsize electronic equipment, but they also made the manufacture of powerful circuitry more cost effective.
+Today, printed circuit boards are found everywhere—and while their physical characteristics vary enormously, they still conform to a few basic design principles.

 What is a Printed Circuit Board (PCB)?